 The school operates a 'house' system made up of five teams, which the children are allocated to across the school.
 Within their classes, the children aim to earn 'rocket fuel' for their house team, which comes in the form of a coloured counter, specific to each team.
 On a weekly basis the counters earnt by each house team across the school are calculated, the scores are shared and the winning team is celebrated in Mrs Jarman's weekly assembly.
-The winning team will earn an energy orb which will be visible for all to see in their generator pipes at the front of school.
-At the end of each half term, the house team with the most energy orbs will win themselves a film afternoon with popcorn hosted by The Headteacher in the school hall.
+The winning team will earn a token which will be visible for all to see on display at the front of school.
+At the end of each half term, the house team with the most tokens will win themselves a film afternoon with popcorn hosted by The Headteacher in the school hall.